 Climbing hydrangeas (Hydrangea spp.) scramble up walls and trees with the help of aerial rootlets.
 In late spring and early summer, they produce flat clusters of small cream or greenish-yellow blooms ringed by larger white flowers.
 Deciduous varieties need partial or full shade, while evergreen types tolerate more sun.
-All climbing hydrangeas prefer moist, humus-rich, well drained soil, and they're easily propagated by seeds or cuttings.
+All varieties prefer moist, humus-rich, well drained soil, and you can easily propagate climbing hydrangea from seeds or cuttings.

 Choose Appropriate Climbing Hydrangeas

 The deciduous climbing hydrangea (Hydrangea anomala) boasts heart-shaped leaves up to 4 inches long and can reach a height of 40 feet in U.S. Department of Agriculture plant hardiness zones 5 through 8.
 It also has peeling, copper-colored bark and flower clusters as large as 8 inches across.
 Its bigger and slightly hardier subspecies, Hydrangea anomala subsp. petiolaris, grows to 60 feet with 6-inch leaves and 10-inch flower clusters in USDA zones 4 through 8.